 Patients who use a topical or oral antifungal medication should realize that the medications may not restore the normal shape of the nail.
 In long-standing cases of onychomycosis, nails change in shape, becoming thick and separate from the underlying nail bed.
 Oral and topical antifungals cannot restore the shape of the nail or re-attach the nail to the nail bed.

 When all else fails, the fungal toe nail can be permanently removed.
-A nail avulsion is an office based procedure.
+A nail avulsion is an office-based procedure.
 Most patients return to their normal shoes in just a Band-Aid within 24hrs following surgery.
 The removal of the nail is permanent.
-The site once occupied by the nail heals with skin that can been painted with nail polish.
+The site once occupied by the nail heals with skin that can be painted with nail polish.

 Which treatment choice is right for you?
 Consider the following two examples: